swisstxt/puppet-module-ssh/README.markdown

 **What ssh affects:**

 * the sshd_config file located in /etc/ssh
+* whether the openssh-server package is installed or not
 * whether the openssh-server package is auto updated or not

 ### Beginning with ssh